 The course is flexible and enables you to undertake a study program that suits your interests and learning needs in a variety of settings, including schools, TAFE institutes and Adult Community Education centres.

-To achieve your VCAL, you need to complete 10 units of study from four compulsory strands:
+You must complete 10 units of study that includes at least five units from four compulsory strands:

 - Literacy and Numeracy Skills